-Option 2: State-defined seasons that adhere to soft state-by-state recreational quota shares (harvest targets) of the coastwide recreational harvest limit, based on states' percentages of the coastwide historical landings in numbers of fish during a specified reference period (Sub-Options a-d).
-The coastwide recreational harvest limit would only be divided among states that do not qualify for de minimis status.
-States would develop harvest control measures to limit catches to their assigned soft harvest target.
+State-defined seasons must adhere to soft state-by-state recreational quota shares (harvest targets) of the coastwide RHL.
+Percentage allocations are based on states' percentages of the coastwide historical landings in numbers of fish, derived as 50% of the 10-year average landings from 2006-2015 and 50% of the 5-year average landings from 2011-2015 (Table 10 shows percentage derivations).
+Numbers of fish are used for allocation percentages to eliminate confusion from discrepancies in average weights applied to numbers data by the MRIP and SEFSC.
+Although numbers of fish are used to derive allocation percentages, harvest targets and annual landings will be evaluated in pounds (Table 11 shows state poundage allocations for the initial RHL).
+The coastwide RHL is only to be divided among states that do not qualify for de minimis status.
+Non-de minimis states shall develop harvest control measures to limit catches to their assigned soft harvest target.
 Proposed state measures must be reviewed and approved by the TC and Management Board for initial implementation by April 1, 2018.
-Measures approved by the Management Board would remain in place for a specified amount of time, ranging from 2-3 years (Sub-Options e-f).
+Measures approved by the Management Board will remain in place for 3 years.